Louisiana residents want justice for pet deer that was shot, killed

-SATSUMA, La.
-(BRPROUD) – Residents of one Louisiana neighborhood are outraged after a deer they considered a community pet was shot and killed.
+Residents of one Louisiana neighborhood are outraged after a deer they considered a community pet was shot and killed.
+KTLA’s sister station BRPROUD reports.

 “It’s heartbreaking knowing that she ain’t here no more,” cried Patt LeBlanc, a neighbor who witnessed the doe’s shooting with his children.